TNG/sinon-helpers/README.md

 ### `getSpyConstructor(OriginalConstructor)`
 Returns a [`SpyConstructor`](#spyconstructor-api) of the given constructor `OriginalConstructor`.
-A `SpyConstructor` is similar to a stub constructor except for the following differences:
+A `SpyConstructor` is similar to a `StubConstructor` except for the following differences:
 * The `OriginalConstructor` is called when creating a new instance.
 * Methods are not stubbed but spied on (but you may manually stub some methods).
 * Which methods are spied on is not determined by looking at the prototype but by looking at what methods are actually